TiepMH/Detection_of_eavesdroppers_using_DNN/README.md

 The whole program looks like this:
 - Part 1: Lines of code for generating raw data and saving the raw data.

-- Part 2: Lines of code for extracting useful information from the data and saving the useful data.
+- Part 2: Lines of code for extracting useful information from the raw data and saving the useful data.

 - Part 3: Lines of code for training a DNN with the useful data and saving the trained model.